prprprus/scheduler/README.md

 ## Contribution

-Thank you for your interest in contribution of scheduler, your help and contribution is very valuable.
+Thank you for your interest in the contribution of scheduler, your help and contribution is very valuable.

-You can submit issue and pull requests and fork, please submit an issue before submitting pull requests.
+You can submit an issue and pull requests and fork, please submit an issue before submitting pull requests.

 ## License